BuiltByAmos-18/YT-Downloader/README.md

 - Add a badge for PyPI or CI if you plan to publish.
 - Add a small CONTRIBUTING.md and CODE_OF_CONDUCT.md for maintainers.

-Tell me which improvements you want next and Iâ€™ll update the files accordingly.
+Tell me which improvements you want next and I'll update the files accordingly.